-Interpretive Programs.
-Illustrated evening talks are presented in summer at dusk at the amphitheater in the Basin, and in other seasons at the Basin and Rio Grande Village.
+Naturalist Programs.
+Illustrated evening talks are presented in summer at dusk at the amphitheater in the Basin, and in other seasons at Rio Grande Village and park headquarters.
 Schedules for all programs are listed on park bulletin boards.

-The interpretive programs at Big Bend are designed to help you understand and enjoy the natural and historic features.
+The naturalist programs at Big Bend are designed to help you understand and enjoy the natural and historic features.
 The park road system features wayside exhibits and markers about local attractions.
 The Dagger Flat Interpretive Auto Trail leaves the park road south of Persimmon Gap.
-Self-guiding trails are located at Panther Junction, Dugout Wells, Santa Elena Canvon, the Basin, and Rio Grande Village.
+Selfguiding trails are located at park headquarters, Dugout Wells, Santa Elena Canyon, the Basin, and Rio Grande Village.
 A descriptive booklet is available at the head of the Lost Mine Trail in the Chisos Mountains, to help you identify plants, animals, and panoramic views.

-Park rangers provide many other services to interpret the park's geology, plants, animals, and history.
-You can supplement these personal services by purchasing maps and publications at any of the park's four visitor centers.
+Park naturalists and rangers provide many other services to interpret the park's geology, plants, animals, and history.
+You can supplement these personal services by purchasing maps and publications at park headquarters in Panther Junction.